sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 If you don't know which one you should use, choose the first.
 It has a good load balancing.
 The second, on port 2880, may be useful for certain webdav clients that don't support redirects.
 Use the third one only if you need to use webdav with a certificate or proxy.

+webdav.grid.sara.nl is a DNS round robin that will direct you to a (more or less) random host in a pool of webdav servers.

 .. note:: To run the examples below you need to have a UI (or ``CUA``) account that is configured within dCache and authorized to the data you want to access.
 Contact us if you need assistance with that.